IBM/ibm-generative-ai/README.md

 # IBM Generative AI Python SDK

-This is the Python SDK for IBM Workbench to bring IBM Generative AI into Python programs and to also extend it with useful operations and types.
+This is the Python SDK for IBM Foundation Models Studio to bring IBM Generative AI into Python programs and to also extend it with useful operations and types.

 *This is an early access library and requires invitation to use the technical preview of [watsonx.ai](https://watsonx.ai/).
 You can join the waitlist by visiting. https://www.ibm.com/products/watsonx-ai.*